 *a breach of these rules could result in the director being fined and prosecuted.

-The fee and strike off application are submitted to Companies House and this will be registered on the company’s record.
+The fee and strike off application are submitted to Companies House, and this will be registered on the company’s record.
 The application will be advertised in the Gazette (allowing interested parties the opportunity to object).

-If there is no reason to delay, the Registrar will strike the company off the register within 2 months of the date of the notice.
+If there is no reason to delay, the Registrar will strike the company off the register within two months of the date of the notice.
 The company will be dissolved on publication of a further notice in the Gazette.
-A board must keep a company’s business documents for 6 years after a company is struck off and dissolved.
+A board must keep a company’s business documents for six years after a company is struck off and dissolved.
 These include, inter alia, bank statements, invoices and receipts, VAT, PAYE and employee records.

 A company can be re-instated to the register within six years (or indefinitely in the case of personal injury claims) if a court order is applied for by:

 Crowe’s Company Secretarial team can help a board of directors to complete the above process and prepare board minutes, and letters to the shareholders and decide to file the necessary forms at Companies House.
-Crowe’s fee for this is typically £500 plus VAT.
+Crowe’s fee for this is typically £500 - 1,000 plus VAT.
 If a company requires further assistance, or there are additional complexities, then an additional fee may be charged.

 When an MVL process has been concluded, the liquidator files their report and after three months Companies House removes the company from the register.
 As the MVL has been carried out by an independent liquidator, there is limited potential for a company to be reinstated to the register.
 With a dissolution process, it is vitally important that all creditors are advised of the directors’ intentions to have a company struck off.
 If a creditor is not so advised they can apply to have a company restored to the register and commence legal action to recover their debt.
 For a board, there may be personal implications if a company is dissolved when it has outstanding liabilities.